BluOyster29/lt2212-v19-a4/README.md

 *LaTeX: p(s|t) p ( s | t )  will look a little different.
 It will take word2vec vectors from English as input, and predict one-hot vectors in French.
 So you will need, in other words, word2vec English vectors for the inputs of both models, one-hot English vectors for predicting the last word of a trigram, and one-hot French vectors for predicting the current word translation.*

 Not totally sure what this means but we can work this out together

-# Part 3: Simple PyTorch FFNN from scratch

-# Part 4: Training and testing

-# Part 5: Reporting and submission

-# Bonus Part A: GPU

-# Bonus Part B: A different model

 # Bonus Part C: Party
 Post assignment party